Gifts: Things Given Willingly Without Payment/Natural Abilities or Talents

 Gifts are for Everyone

-For instance a doctor or surgeon has the gift of healing, a psychic would be said to have the gift of prophesy, a University professor or scientist could claim to have the gift of knowledge, and the Dalai Lama or Neil deGrasse Tyson wisdom.
+For instance, a doctor or surgeon has the gift of healing, a psychic would be said to have the gift of prophecy, a University professor or scientist could claim to have the gift of knowledge, and the Dalai Lama or Neil deGrasse Tyson wisdom.